 I remember learning that ecological studies might at best serve as hypothesis generating activities not as generating answers so definite and certain that they could form the basis for sweeping health care changes.

 I continue to be very suspicious about conclusions from studies based on aggregate data.Serious and thoughtful and non-biased commentators are able to offer opposite stories to "explain" the data.
-However, Dr. Gawande's observations about practices and hospitals in several cities with significantly different practice patterns and levels of medical cost (and profits) and perhaps quality of care make me wonder if the Dartmouth conclusions might be not quite as unjustified than I want to believe as that conclusion painfully bumps up against my philosophical priors and epistemological biases.
+However, Dr. Gawande's observations about practices and hospitals in several cities with significantly different practice patterns and levels of medical cost (and profits) and perhaps quality of care make me wonder if the Dartmouth conclusions might be not quite as unjustified that I want to believe as that conclusion painfully bumps up against my philosophical priors and epistemological biases.
 At least I am less inclined to dismiss them out of hand even though there must be more to the story than marked regional variations in greed.